 Why don’t we treat fellow trainers with the same reinforcement tools and philosophies we treat our dogs?

-Sarah and I invite you to notice these moments of instability and ask yourself “is this true?”
-Because the answer is always no. The way out of imposter syndrome is to be aware that it’s happening, offer yourself and others kindness, and cultivate a community of people you trust to tell you the truth in a productive way.
+Sarah and I invite you to notice these moments of instability and ask yourself “Is this true?”
+Because the answer is always no. The secret to overcoming imposter syndrome is to be aware that it’s happening, offer yourself and others kindness, and cultivate a community of people you trust to tell you the truth in a productive way.

 - Find Sarah Stremming at The Cognitive Canine